ManohisoaRandria/ORM-mini-framework/README.md

 # ORM-mini-framework
 A java ORM framework with cache support

-the current supported and tested database is postgreSQL but you can test Mysql an Oracle database
+the current supported and tested database is ``postgreSQL`` but you can test Mysql an Oracle database

 ## database driver
-we provide you the postgreSQL driver in the root folder of the project
+we provide you the postgreSQL driver ``e`` in the root folder of the project

 ## Source code
 ```